 - The type of operating system that you use (such as Macintosh, Unix, or Windows)

-- The date and time you visit our site, and the Web pages that you visit on our site, and the length of time you spend on each page
+- The date and time you visit our site, the web pages that you visit on our site, and the length of time you spend on each page

 - The address of the previous website you were visiting, if you linked to us from another website